greensleeves8/Final_Project_Baseball/README.md

 skew the results of the model (players with under 3000 career at-bats who had been inducted to the Hall of Fame were omitted, which removed 71 entries from the dataframe).
 At this point, our training dataframe was complete, containing 17,522 of the roughly 20,000 players to have appeared in Major League Baseball history, and all of the position players to be elected to the Hall of Fame.
 - One of the issues we ran into on the Career_Batting_df was making our filter too narrow.
-We started by creating a filter of 2,000 at-bats(Ab) or higher and this ended up dropping our eligible player much lower than we wanted.
+We started by creating a filter of 2,000 at-bats (AB) or higher and this ended up dropping our eligible player much lower than we wanted.
 We ended up filtering out any player who did not have an AB in the MLB since that helped eliminate pitchers and players with limited or no batting stats.
 One final issue that arose in the process of creating our training dataframe was how to handle pitchers in the batting dataframe.
 National League pitchers and any pitcher to play before the advent of the Designated Hitter rule accumulated fairly large amounts of career at-bats, with near universally poor performance.
 Because any of the pitchers would show up